lliming/globus-search-example/README.md

 basic Globus Search API features, both with and without Globus access tokens.
-It is intended to be deployed on a public Web server so that one can connect to it using a Web browser, login, see how the Globus Search API works in a simple app, logout, and see how the same functions work without authentciation.
+It is intended to be deployed on a public Web server so that one can connect to it using a Web browser, login, see how the Globus Search API works in a simple app, logout, and see how the same functions work without authentication.
 The purpose of the app is to show web developers how the Globus Auth API (for logging in/out) and Search API work so they can then write their own apps that use the Search API.

 This app is meant to be deployed as a [WSGI application](https://wsgi.readthedocs.io/en/latest/)